 - climate change impacts on the hydrological cycle for temperate oceanic climates

 - natural analogues for studying long-term evolution of recent and anthropic soils

-- geophysical techniques to determine subsurface spatial variability in hydrogeological parameters.
+- geophysical/geotechnical techniques (cone penetration testing) to determine subsurface spatial variability in stratigraphy (layering) and hydrogeological parameters

 He was previously Project Leader for Low-Level Radioactive Waste Disposal and Environmental Studies and Head of the Performance Assessments Unit at the Belgian Nuclear Research Centre, SCK•CEN.

 Dr Mallants graduated as geo-environmental engineer (soil physics) at the Faculty of Agricultural and Applied Biological Sciences of the Catholic University of Leuven (KUL), Belgium.